mongodb/chatbot/CONTRIBUTING.md

 npm run release
 ```

-To learn more about our release set up, refer to the [release-it monorepo documentation](https://github.com/release-it/release-it/blob/main/docs/recipes/monorepo.md).
+To learn more about our release setup, refer to the [release-it monorepo documentation](https://github.com/release-it/release-it/blob/main/docs/recipes/monorepo.md).

 When you create a tag for a release and push it to Github, it triggers a Drone pipeline
 that publishes the package to npm.